 - Reviewing patient data to ensure compliance with CMS’s billing requirements

 Get Your RPM Program Up and Running

 Check your state regulations and insurance provider to see if you need an upgrade in your malpractice coverage for RPM.
-Make sure that all staff are on board with their roles and that your RPM services provider has adequate support in place should technical issues occur.
+Make sure that all staff are on board with their roles and that your RPM services company has adequate support in place should technical issues occur.